-We got to spend a day with Torrey Lattin, Owner and Head Brewer at Hopping Gnome Brewing Company, seeing every step along the way as we brewed a special winter beer, the “360Wichita Winter Wheat”.
+If you're curious what making a Wichita beer is like.
+We got to spend a day with Torrey Lattin, Owner and Head Brewer at Hopping Gnome seeing every step along the way as we brewed a special winter beer, the “360Wichita Winter Wheat”.

 Here’s what a day of brewing at the Hopping Gnome looks like.

 The day starts early as the entire brewing process takes about five hours.

 In this step, they take their malted grains and mix them with hot water.
 The starches in the grains are broken down into sugar.
 This sugar is what the yeast will later feed off of.

 For your average Hopping Gnome beer run, there are about 350 pounds of various grains.
 In the 360Wichita Winter Wheat, there are four different grains, one of which is a special midnight wheat.
 It’s a roasted winter wheat grain and gives the beer its dark appearance.

 This is all added to around 150 gallons of hot water so it can steep.

 After the mashing process is finished, the sugars are then removed from the grain in a process called sparging.
 In an overly simplified explanation, it essentially rinses the sugars from the grains with hot water that’s poured over the top.
 It then runs through a false bottom in the mash tun.

 Once every last bit of sugar is pulled from the mash you are left with a sweet liquid called wort.
 The wort is transferred from the mash tun into the brew kettle to get ready for the boil.